-Acclaimed as one of the most gifted musicians of her generation, Italian-born pianist Cristiana Pegoraro has consistently entertained and enlightened audiences with her inspired performances and original programming.
-Her skills display great technical and interpretative abilities.
+Acclaimed as one of the most gifted musicians of her generation, Italian-born pianist and composer Cristiana Pegoraro has consistently entertained and enlightened audiences with her inspired performances and original programming.

-She began her career in music as a piano prodigy receiving countless national and international awards, including the 1989 Prague Best of the Year for Classical Music Award “for her great personality, strong musical temperament, mastery of phrasing and expressive artistry.”
+She began her music career as a child prodigy, debuting at age 10 at Teatro Laudamo (Messina), performing Chopin’s 24 Preludes.
+Since that early age, Cristiana has received numerous national and international awards, including the 1989 Prague Best of the Year for Classical Music Award for “her great personality, strong musical temperament, mastery of phrasing and expressive artistry.”

 In 2008, she was the only European representative at the Spring Festival at the United Nations in New York, and performed in the hall of the General Assembly in front of ambassadors and dignitaries from 192 countries.